 Triathlon rules are more relaxed than the UCI’s, so many triathletes have their saddles much further forwards to allow them to have a lower handlebar height while still having the same amount of bend in their hip.
 Such a forward and low position may not work for ultracyclists because it puts more weight onto the hands, and the neck must be bent more to look up the road.
 The hands and neck are common sources of troubles for ultracyclists (see the Nerve Problems section below), so moving the saddle further forward may not be ideal.

 One possible compromise is to use a RedShift Dual-Position seatpost, as shown in the photo, which makes it possible to move the saddle between two setback positions while riding.
-The forward position is designed to be used when riding on aerobars and the rearward position when holding the drop bars.
+The forward position is designed to be used when riding on aerobars and the rearward position when holding the regular bars.
 I’ve written a complete review of the post on the Ride Far Blog, I found it to work very well with a few caveats, see here: RedShift Dual-Position seatpost.

 Saddle height is normally set to achieve a suitable knee extension at the bottom of the pedal stroke, but the knee angle at the top of the pedal stroke is almost never measured.
 This upper angle is controlled by the length of the crank and is something that I am quite sensitive to.
 Research has shown that most individuals’ power output doesn’t change across a broad range of crank lengths, but that doesn’t mean that it doesn’t affect comfort or contributes to over-use injuries for long-distance cyclists.